 The Trouble with Mistletoe

-This cozy romance is a paperback edition that was published by Avon Publications on September 27, 2016 and has 361 pages.
+cozy romance that was published by Avon Publications on September 27, 2016 and has 361 pages.

 Explore it on Goodreads or Amazon.